Gareth Southgate: International career

-Southgate made his debut for England as a substitute against Portugal in December 1995 under the management of Terry Venables.
+Southgate made his debut for England as a substitute against Portugal in December 1995 under the management of Terry Venables, heading the ball against the crossbar with his first international touch.
 Southgate played every minute of their matches as hosts England reached the semi-final of UEFA Euro 1996, in which they faced Germany.
 The match was determined in a penalty shoot-out; Southgate's penalty was saved, and England were eliminated when Andreas Möller scored the next German penalty.
 Southgate managed to make light of his blunder later that year by appearing in an advert for Pizza Hut, also featuring Stuart Pearce and Chris Waddle, who had missed crucial penalties at the 1990 FIFA World Cup.

 Southgate also played in the 1998 FIFA World Cup and UEFA Euro 2000.
 His 50th cap came in a 1–1 draw with Portugal at Villa Park in September 2002.
 On 11 June 2003, he played the full 90 minutes in a 2–1 Euro 2004 qualifying win over Slovakia at his club ground of the Riverside Stadium, competing against Middlesbrough's striker Szilárd Németh.

 Southgate was capped 57 times for England and scored twice.
 His first goal came on 14 October 1998 against Luxembourg in a Euro 2000 qualifier, his second on 22 May 2003 against South Africa in a friendly.
 He is Aston Villa's most capped England player, having played 42 of his 57 internationals whilst with Villa.